susanst00/Dynatrace-Security-API-Export/README.md

 ## How to get this working?

-Well First step is downloading the dependencies.
+Well first step is downloading the dependencies.
 To do so, within the base folder of the project use the terminal to run:
 ```
 npm install
 ```